Donche/StereoVision/README.md

 StereoVision V4

-#已完成
-* OpenGL现已加入豪华大礼包，然而效果感人，视差图的后处理还应该再看看是怎么回事
-* 增加了调参窗口，现可实时调参啦
+**Updated**

+* OpenGL has been added to represent point cloud, but there's something wrong with it and it don't work very well.
+Need to check out what's going wrong with the post processing of the disparity map
+* Add real-time parameter adjustment window

-# 待完成
+# TODOs
-* 三维重建可视化的优化
-* 增强BM匹配鲁棒性
-* 增强关键点匹配的数量与准确性

-StereoVision V2
+* Optimization of 3D reconstruction
+* Enhanced robustness of BM matching
+* Enhance the number and accuracy of feature detection, extraction and matching

-# 已完成
+# DONE
-* 双目摄像头标定
-* BM、SGBM算法计算视差
+* Calibration of binocular camera
+* Calculate of disparity map of BM and SGBM
-* SURF 和 ORB 关键点匹配
+* feature detection, extraction and matching of SURF and ORB
-    * knn match，并用Ratio Test 获得最佳点
+    * use KNN match and ratio test to get the best result.
-    * 对称性验证
+    * Symmetry verification
-    * 计算本征矩阵，并以此推出R 和 T
+    * Calculate essential matrix and use this to derive matrix R and T

-# 最终BOSS
+# Final Goal
-* 实现较稳定的立体视觉（在双目摄像头位置并不稳定的情况下...）
+* More stable stereo vision especially when the relative positions of the two cameras are unstable